fmidev/geoserver-rest/README.md

     - The sub-directory creation is optional, but might be useful for splitting the data to reduce the amount of files in a single directory.
 This script is just a helper to create them programmatically via a configuration file
     - If used, should be run before the layers are created
 - `create_layers.py` - creates ImageMosaic layers to Geoserver
+- `create_s3_layers.py` - creates ImageMosaic layers to Geoserver when the imagery are in an S3 bucket

-Both of the scripts can use the same configuration file.
+The first to scripts can use the same configuration file.

 ### Configuration file template

 The example configuration file can be found from the [`examples/create_layers.yaml`](./examples/create_layers.yaml) file.
 The inline comments should have all the required information.
+Similarly for the S3 case, there is [`examples/create_s3_layers.yaml`](./examples/create_s3_layers.yaml) example config with inline comments.

 #### Layer description template

 The description text, known by Geoserver as abstract, can be located on a text file.
 An example is included in [`example/abstract_text.txt`](./examples/abstract_text.txt).
 In this file, there are placeholders enclosed in curly braces.
-When used, these placeholders are replaced with the key/value pairs listed in `common_items` dictionary in `create_layers.yaml`.
+When used, these placeholders are replaced with the key/value pairs listed in `common_items` dictionary in `create_layers.yaml` (or `create_s3_layers.yaml`).
 As an example `Sensor: {sensor_title}` would be composed to `Sensor: SEVIRI`.
-The sole exception is the human readable name, aka. "title",  of the layer (`{product_title}` as placeholder) which will be replaced with the layer's `title` setting in the configuration YAML file.
+The sole exception is the human readable name, aka. "title",  of the layer (`{product_title}` as placeholder) which will be replaced with the layer's `title` setting in the configuration YAML file or formed from `title_pattern`.

 NOTE: After the composition, the abstract text will be as-is, so the comments (lines starting with `#`) should be removed!